-Do you have a cool mist humidifier?
+Do you have a cool-mist humidifier?
 For what?
 To help breathe easier?
 Or just use it to make your home more comfortable?
-Anyway, you definitely know that properly maintaining a humidifier is key to your health and happiness.
-Such humidifiers are perfect choice for everyone who suffer from allergies and asthma.
+Anyway, you know that properly maintaining a humidifier is key to your health and happiness.
+Such humidifiers are a perfect choice for everyone who suffers from allergies and asthma.
 However, like all humidifiers, they require regular cleaning to be effective.
 We put together extremely useful tips on how to clean your cool mist humidifier.
 Let’s go!

 Why it is important to clean your room humidifier at least twice a week?
-Mold, bacteria and germs- and it’s not all problem that dirty humidifier can cause!
+Mold, bacteria, and germs- and it’s not all problems that dirty humidifiers can cause!
 If you do not clean your cool mist humidifier regularly or don’t clean it properly, the life of people with asthma and allergies can be particularly problematic.
 What is more, it can also cause lung-infections and flu-like symptoms in healthy people.
 Therefore, it’s important to take the time to thoroughly clean your humidifier so it doesn’t make you sick!

 According to the staff of Mayo Clinic, dirty humidifiers can breed bacteria and mold.
 In fact, without proper care, your air diffuser can do you more harm than good.
 You could be putting yourself at risk of: